jlruballos/sami_ws/README.md

 ros2 launch sami_sim display.launch.py
 ```

-You should see **SAMI** loaded in RViz with a joint control panel on the left, and the robot will perform a behavior (e.g., wave or concert) using a JSON file.
+You should see **SAMI** loaded in RViz with a joint control panel on the left, and the robot will perform a behavior (e.g., RightWave or TEST etc.) using a JSON file.

 The default behavior file is:

 ```
-sami_sim/behaviors/Concert.json
+sami_sim/behaviors/TEST.json
 ```

-This path is resolved automatically using ROS 2's package indexing via the `ament_index_python` module.

 ---